 “It’s extremely hard to rinse the hair without getting blue on the ends of blonde, usually because of the porosity of the hair,” she explains.
-“Clip-in extensions were used to complete this style to give it the extra contrast.”
+“Curly clip-in extensions were used to complete this style to give it the extra contrast.”

 Ombre blue shades are a very high-maintenance color.
 It can turn/fade to green depending on the stylist’s formulation and/or the level of your hair.
 Make sure you are ready for the upkeep which is time-consuming and expensive, but totally worth it when you have this dreamy mermaid hair!

 #11: Dark Brown to Blue Ombre

-“The coolest part about this galactic dark brown to blue tips balayage is that it’s a tasteful way to have vivids with less upkeep,” says hairstylist Jordan Hoisington of Minneapolis, MN.
+“The coolest part about galactic dark brown to blue tips balayage is that it’s a tasteful way to have vivids with less upkeep,” says hairstylist Jordan Hoisington of Minneapolis, MN.

 The maintenance for this ombre blue hair is cold water with sulfate-free shampoo and conditioner.
-Pureology and Davines are a quality protective shampoo and conditioner!
+Pureology and Davines are quality protective shampoos and conditioners!
 Do minimal washing with lots of dry shampoo for longevity.

 Hoisington also says, “wash the hair as normal, but avoid a harsh scrubbing over the vivids.
 Squishing the shampoo through the ends is a lot more gentle and keeps the fantasy colors separate while cleansing the hair.
 Try Overtone to maintain fashion colors between appointments, so they’re always looking fresh.”

 #12: Icy Blue Ombre for Wavy Hair

 Flawlessly work with the natural sexy waves of your icy blue hair by dyeing it sapphire from roots to ends!
 This cool blue ombre hairstyle is one of the blue hair color ideas that might be challenging to achieve and maintain, but it’s obviously worth it.

 #13: Dark Purple to Denim Blue Ombre

 Look at this dark purple to denim blue ombre hair idea on long, wavy hair!
-It’s a work of art has a galaxy vibe, which is full of vibrant colors.
+This work of art has a galaxy vibe, which is full of vibrant colors.
 The splashes of blue and purple blend well together.
-Start to revamp your style and opt for these colored locks!
+Start to revamp your style and opt for such ombre hair colors!

 #14: Violet to Dark Blue Ombre